Nearly a Quarter Century of Mobile Phones

 • iPhone 4 - 2010-2013

 • FINALLY.
 This was actually a gift from my grandmother, as I still couldn't justify the price of the phone itself (frugal, remember?).
 Getting this phone was like HEAVEN to me, and I still remember flipping it around over and over, because the back looked too much like the front, lol.
 This was the first device the world had seen with such a high resolution color screen, and it looked AMAZING.
 I would look at pictures on the phone with one eye closed, holding still, and it felt like looking through a window.
 This was the GOLDEN era of iOS (4-7), and of apps in general.
-I still have this device (the oldest phone I still possess), and occasionally boot it up to reminsice.
+I still have this device (the oldest phone I still possess), and occasionally boot it up to reminisce.

 • iPhone 5c - 2013-2017

 • One word: CURSED.
 I thought I was getting both a great deal ($100 less than the 5S) and a great upgrade to my iPhone 4, and the stupid screen broke after around a month.
 Screen replacements without AppleCare+ were basically as expensive as buying a new one, so I had to go back to my iPhone 4 for a few months until the replacement screens were actually available to buy.
-Then after a year or two of having the 5c again, the logic board failed (possibly due to a bad charger/cable), and I had to basically buy the phone again (logic board relpacement).
+Then after a year or two of having the 5c again, the logic board failed (possibly due to a bad charger/cable), and I had to basically buy the phone again (logic board replacement).
 I still have this one as well, although I almost never boot it up.

 • BLU R1 HD - 2017-2018